valeriansaliou/raider/README.md

 ---

 **⚠️ Important: Make sure to change the default `server.secret_key` configuration value with a secret key you generated.
-Failing to do so will make your Raider instance insecure.**
+Also, generate a random arbitrary length string for `database.password_salt`.
+Failing to change any of those values will make your Raider instance insecure.**

 ---